xyliatgithub/IntroInfoSec2020-OLD/lab2/README.md

 # Lab Assignment 2

 In this lab, each student team will complete several tasks in _Packet Sniffing and Spoofing_ and _TCP/IP Attack_ lab modules using SEED Lab Ubuntu 16.04 VM.
+Basic knowledge of computer networking is strongly remcommended.

+## Environment Setup

+You need 2 VMs for this lab.
+Additional instructions: http://www.cis.syr.edu/~wedu/seed/Labs_16.04/Documents/SEEDVM_VirtualBoxManual.pdf

 ## 1. Packet Sniffing and Spoofing (35 points)